Those Daring Stage Drivers

 Banning died on March 8, 1885 in Wilmington, California.
-His son, Captain William Banning, and grandson, George Hugh Banning, wrote a book dedicated in Phineas Banning's honor called Six Horses, about the stagecoach era.
+His sons, Captain William and George Hugh Banning wrote a book dedicated in their father’s honor called, Six Horses, about the stagecoach era.

 These are but a few of the stage drivers of California whose bravado and personalities have embellished the history books of the old West.
 The linkage from the West Coast to the Mississippi River in the east, made possible by the Butterfield Overland Mail Company and other stagecoach lines, gave access to the distant and remote towns of California.